Eenadu: Early days in Visakhapatnam

 Eenadu was launched from Visakhapatnam on 10 August 1974 by Ramoji Rao, a businessman who had previously achieved success with Priya Pickles and Margadarsi Chitfunds.
 At that time, the Andhra Prabha, owned by the Indian Express Group, was the leading regional newspaper.

 Initially, the circulation of Eenadu was limited.
-When launched in the city of Visakhapatnam, it wasn't able to sell more than 3,000 copies a week.
-Eenadu found itself struggling to become a daily publication among publication.
+When launched in the city of Visakhapatnam, it was not able to sell more than 3,000 copies a week.
+Eenadu found itself struggling to become a daily publication among publications.
 However, it was popular in certain regions and rivalry was still an issue.
 Eenadu hired a new set of directors to be part of its key decision and management group which drove it towards what it is today: the most highly circulated newspaper in the region.

 Expansion to other regions

 Eenadu began with a print order of 4,000 copies, composed by hand and produced using a second-hand printing press.
 But by the time it was admitted into the Audit Bureau of Circulations in 1976, its circulation had already reached a readership of 48,000.
 By 1978, Eenadu surpassed Andhra Prabha's circulation and, by 1995, two other rivals Andhra Patrika and Udayam folded, leaving Eenadu with over seventy-five percent of the audited circulation of Telugu dailies.

+Its expansion has partially been attributed to its use of regional dialects, colloquialisms, idioms and sarcasm in its reporting, as well as colorful pictures with captions.

 When Eenadu expanded to Hyderabad in 1975, it divided the city into target areas, recruited delivery boys three months in advance and handed out the paper freely for a week.
-During the 1980s, technology enabled Eenadu to spread over larger areas beyond only the main cities.
+During the 1980s, technology-enabled Eenadu to spread over larger areas beyond only the main cities.
 Earlier, it was difficult to manage even the three editions of the 1970s (the Visakhapatnam, Vijayawada and Hyderabad editions) because the only communication facilities available to the publication at the time were the telegram, telephone, and teleprinter, all of which had limited presence in rural Andhra Pradesh.

+By 1979, the newspaper expanded to include Sitara, a weekly film magazine, Vipula, a monthly magazine with short stories, Chatura, a monthly novel and Annadatha, a farmer's monthly.
+However, the magazines stopped circulation in 2017 due to lack of demand in favour of web content.